 Shares Outstanding.
-Immediately following the Spin-Off, we estimate that approximately 202,795,510 shares of our common stock will be issued and outstanding, based on approximately 1,013,977,552 shares of Xerox common stock outstanding as of October 31, 2016.
+Immediately following the Spin-Off, we estimate that approximately outstanding, based on approximately shares of Xerox common stock outstanding as of , 2016.
 The actual number of shares of our common stock outstanding immediately following the Spin-Off will depend on the actual number of shares of Xerox common stock outstanding on the Record Date, and will reflect any issuance of new shares or exercise of outstanding options pursuant to Xerox's equity plans and any repurchases of Xerox shares by Xerox pursuant to its common stock repurchase program, in each case on or prior to the Record Date.

 Dividends.
 Holders of shares of our common stock will be entitled to receive dividends when, as and if declared by our Board at its discretion out of funds legally available for that purpose, subject to the preferential rights of any preferred stock that may be outstanding.
 The timing, declaration, amount and payment of future dividends will depend on our financial condition, earnings, capital requirements and debt service obligations, as well as legal requirements, regulatory constraints, industry practice and other factors that our Board deems relevant.
 We do not anticipate paying any dividends on our common stock for the foreseeable future.
 Our Board will make all decisions regarding our payment of dividends from time to time in accordance with applicable law.
-See "Dividend Policy" and "Risk Factors-Risks Relating to Our Common Stock and the Securities Market-We do not anticipate paying any dividends on our common stock for the foreseeable future, and as a result, your only opportunity to achieve a return on your investment is if the price of our common stock appreciates."
+See "Dividend Policy" and "Risk Factors-We do not anticipate paying any dividends on our common stock for the foreseeable future, and as a result, your only opportunity to achieve a return on your investment is if the price of our common stock appreciates."